DrpChallenge/main/README.md

 </p>

 Each map will be evaluated on various drone numbers and various start-goal pairs.
-We call one pattern (fix map, drone number, and start-goal pair) as a problem, there are totally 30 problems, as shown in the following table.
+We call one pattern (fix map, drone number, and start-goal pair) as a problem, there are totally 30 problems which written in ``score/problems.py``,as shown in the following table.
+(Participants are forbidden to altering this file)

-Thus, the final score is the summation of 30 problems socres.

 map_name                              |  number of agent| number of problem
 ----------------------------------|---------------------------------------|---------------------------------------------